 Spring Seasonal Pet Care Tip: Toxic Foods for Pets

 At The Veterinary Surgery, we don’t want to treat pets when they’re ill; we want to prevent illness before it ever happens.
-Throughout the year, we provide seasonal tips for pet owners to help keep their companions safe and happy.
+Throughout the year, we provide seasonal pet care tips for pet owners to help keep their companions safe and happy.
 This month, we’re highlighting food and beverage toxicity.